Who Is This Credit Card Best For?

 How to Get the Most Out Of This Card

-The Capital One Spark Cash Card’s Excellent Perks
+Spark Cash from Capital One's Excellent Perks

 - Primary car rental coverage: Unlike many cards that only offer secondary coverage (meaning you have to tap your personal insurance first), the Capital One Spark Cash Card offers primary collision and theft coverage on any car rental you pay for with your card.
 Just decline the rental company’s collision damage waiver.